 - Supreme Court win in Dryden & Ors v Johnson Matthey plc UKSC 18.
 A landmark legal case that redefined personal injury law when three workers won damages against a chemical company.

 - Supreme Court win in Coventry & Ors v Lawrence & Anor UKSC 50

 - Goldstone v Witton QBD 4.10.16.
 Funeral arranger Winifred Goldstone was awarded compensation when Harminder successfully argued that the Transfer of Undertakings Regulations applied, see reported case Westlaw.

 - Judicial Review: Asbestos Victims Support Groups Forum UK Whitston & two other mesothelioma victims successfully challenged the Lord Chancellor's enhanced court fees.
 More information: Court order with explanatory note and letter from the Lord Chancellor.

-- Judicial Review: Asbestos Victims' Support Groups Forum UK - The legal action was brought after the Government announced that mesothelioma sufferers should, upon winning their case, pay up to 25% of their compensation for legal costs.
+- Judicial Review: Asbestos Victims' Support Groups Forum UK: The legal action was brought after the Government announced that mesothelioma sufferers should, upon winning their case, pay up to 25% of their compensation for legal costs.

-- Acting for Ben Lewis who suffered a life-threatening brain injury when he was involved in a road traffic collision in Majorca.
+- Brain injury cases include Ben Lewis who suffered a life-threatening brain injury when he was involved in a road traffic collision in Majorca.
 Watch Ben's story.